kataw1/Dev-Mind-Speed-Game-API/TestReadme.md

 This repository contains automated tests for the DevMind Game API built using Django REST Framework (DRF).
 The tests ensure correct behavior for starting a game, submitting answers, handling game termination, and retrieving a game summary.

-It is not work verywell because it is beyond my experiance
+It is not work very well because it is beyond my experiance

 ## 📁 File Structure